Back to news

 Most AI app builders give you something that works and looks like it.
 Tempo is the first one I've used that hands back a React app you wouldn't be embarrassed to show a client.

 That's the short version of why this tool is worth a look.
 The category is crowded now, type a prompt, get an app, and the usual trade-off is that the output is functional but plain.
 You get the bones and you get to do the styling yourself.
 Tempo flips that.
-The visual editor from Tempo Labs, a Y Combinator-backed outfit, leads with design and lets the code follow.
+The visual editor from Tempo Labs (opens in a new tab), a Y Combinator-backed outfit, leads with design and lets the code follow.

 For an Australian business team, the practical question is simple: can a non-designer produce a customer-facing page that doesn't look like a default template?
 On the evidence here, yes.
 The catch is cost and scope, and that's where you need to read past the marketing.
 So let's get into what it actually does.